BCBSTX: Coronavirus and What It Means (.pdf)

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, a response to the public health crisis and associated economic fallout in the wake of COVID-19, was signed into law on March 27, 2020.

-The University of Texas System Office of Employee Benefits (OEB) has incorporated some of the features of the CARES Act into the UTSaver 403(b) Tax Sheltered Annuity (TSA) and the UTSaver 457(b) Deferred Compensation Plan (DCP) to help our participants get through the COVID-19 crises.
+The University of Texas System Office of Employee Benefits (OEB) has incorporated some of the features of the CARES Act into the UTSaver 403(b) Tax Sheltered Annuity (TSA) and the UTSaver 457(b) Deferred Compensation Plan (DCP) to help our participants get through the COVID-19 crisis.

 THE CARES ACT DOES NOT APPLY TO THE TEACHER RETIREMENT SYSTEM OF TEXAS OR THE UT OPTIONAL RETIREMENT PROGRAM.